Adisasson21/Adisasson21/README.md

 ### :woman_technologist: About Me :
 - 👋 Hi, I’m Adi Sasson from Israel.
-- 👀 I’m looking for a job as DevOps Engineer.
+- 👀 I am seeking a job as a DevOps Engineer.
-- 🌱 I’m currently expanding my knowledge of new technologies in the field of DevOps.
+- 🌱 I am enthusiastically researching the latest technologies in DevOps.
 - 📫 How to reach me? click on the LinkdIn Emoji :point_up:

 ---